 This file is used to control the editing of pointing data during the initial extraction of the data from the log.
+Generally, you should just enter your antenna name and its axis type and turn off the editing features which as mostly obsolete.
+It is recommended that the hex control flag on line 3 have the value "3".

+'''

 2.6 Customize "mdlpo.ctl"

+'''

 This file contains the standard FS pointing model.
 It is used by the pointing data analysis programs.
-If your "anten" uses it also to calculate pointing corrections, the results of a pointing analysis are directly available to correct the pointing of your antenna.
+If your "antcn" uses it also to calculate pointing corrections, the results of a pointing analysis are directly available to correct the pointing of your antenna.
+The angle of the fixed axis relative the ground must be entered: AZ/EL uses 90°, X/Y antennas 0° and HA/DC antennas use the geodetic latitude.
+Normally, the first eight parameters are turned on initially.
+Additionally parameters may be needed if there are other unmodeled systematics in the results when they are analyzed.
+Normally, the parameter values are initially zero.